Tudor Băluță: Brighton & Hove Albion

 Băluță agreed to a three-and-a-half-year contract with English club Brighton & Hove Albion on 31 January 2019.
 Băluță was immediately loaned back to Viitorul Constanța for the remainder of the campaign.
 Press reported the transfer fee at €3 million, which made him the club's most expensive sale at the time, tied with Florinel Coman.

 On 25 May, he was a starter and played the full match in the Cupa României final 2–1 success against Astra Giurgiu.

-Returning to Brighton during pre-season following the expiration of his loan, Băluță made the bench for the first time for the Seagulls in a 2–1 away win over Bristol Rovers in the EFL Cup on 27 August 2019 and was named on the bench in a Premier League fixture for the first time in a 1–1 home draw against Burnley on 14 September.
+Returning to Brighton during pre-season following the expiration of his loan, Băluță made the bench for the first time for "the Seagulls" in a 2–1 away win over Bristol Rovers in the EFL Cup on 27 August 2019 and was named on the bench in a Premier League fixture for the first time in a 1–1 home draw against Burnley on 14 September.
 He remained an unused substitute in both fixtures.
 Băluță made his debut for the Sussex club in the EFL Cup playing the whole match in the 3–1 home defeat to Aston Villa on 25 September.

-ADO Den Haag (loan)
+Loan to ADO Den Haag

 On 17 January 2020 it was confirmed that Băluță had joined ADO Den Haag on loan until the end of the season.
 He made his debut for the Eredivisie side a week later playing the full match in a 4–0 away loss at FC Utrecht.
 Băluță made 4 appearances for The Hague based side with his time at the club cut short due to the Dutch FA taking the decision to cancel the season due to COVID-19.

-Dynamo Kyiv (loan)
+Loan to Dynamo Kyiv

 On 4 October 2020 the loan of Băluță to Dynamo Kyiv was confirmed by the president of the club Ihor Surkis in his interview.
 He made his debut for Kiev in what was also his first Champions League appearance coming on as a substitute in a 2–2 away draw against Hungarian side Ferencváros on 28 October.
 Băluță made his Ukrainian Premier League debut coming on as a substitute in a 2–0 away victory against Inhulets on 21 November.

+Farul Constanța

+On 12 July 2022, Băluță signed a two-year contract with Liga I team Farul Constanța.

+Śląsk Wrocław

+On 19 July 2024, Ekstraklasa club Śląsk Wrocław announced the signing of Băluță on a two-year deal, with an option for a further year.

+Universitatea Craiova

+On 18 June 2025, Băluță was transferred to Liga I club Universitatea Craiova on a two-year contract for no initial fee, with Śląsk potentially receiving add-ons based on Băluță's performances.